folbricht/desync/README.md

   - `error-retry` - Number of times to retry failed chunk requests.
 Default: 0.
   - `client-cert` - Cerificate file to be used for stores where the server requires mutual SSL.
   - `client-key` - Key file to be used for stores where the server requires mutual SSL.
+  - `ca-cert` - Certificate file containing trusted certs or CAs.
+  - `trust-insecure` - Trust any certificate presented by the server.
   - `skip-verify` - Disables data integrity verification when reading chunks to improve performance.
 Only recommended when chaining chunk stores with the `chunk-server` command using compressed stores.
   - `uncompressed` - Reads and writes uncompressed chunks from/to this store.
 This can improve performance, especially for local stores or caches.
 Compressed and uncompressed chunks can coexist in the same store, but only one kind is read or written by one client.